github/docs/content/rest/actions/cache.md

 title: GitHub Actions Cache
 allowTitleToDifferFromFilename: true
 shortTitle: Cache
+intro: >-
-intro: 'Use the REST API to interact with the cache for repositories in {% data variables.product.prodname_actions %}.'
+  Use the REST API to interact with the cache for repositories in {% data variables.product.prodname_actions %}.
 topics:
   - API
 versions: